dxfrontier/cds-ts-dispatcher/README.md

 **@OnAll**()

-The `@OnAll` decorator will be triggered when one of the following CRUD event is called
+The `@OnAll` decorator will be triggered when one of the following CRUD event is called:

 - `CREATE` [@BeforeCreate()](#beforecreate), [@AfterCreate()](#aftercreate) [@OnCreate()](#oncreate)
 - `READ` [@BeforeRead()](#beforeread), [@AfterRead()](#afterread), [@OnRead()](#onread)